The current price of Dysprosium is $543.70 per kg.

 What Factors Determine the Price of Dysprosium?

-While most rare earths are actually quite common in the earth’s crust, it’s the expensive mining and extraction process that makes them scarce and valuable.
+While most rare earths are pretty common in the earth’s crust, the expensive mining and extraction process makes them scarce and valuable.
 China is by far the largest supplier and refiner of dysprosium and other rare earth elements and hence controls the supply.
 As such, it’s not just the production limitations determining the supply (and price) but also geopolitical events and China’s export quotas.

 Dysprosium Price Forecast